📖 For detailed configuration, advanced features, and complete documentation, see the Simple Coding Time Tracker Guide in our wiki.

 - Automatic Time Tracking: Seamlessly tracks your coding time in the background.

-- Project-based Tracking: Organizes time data by project for easy analysis.
+- Project and Branch Tracking: Organizes time data by project and Git branches for comprehensive analysis.

 - Smart Activity Detection: Automatically pauses tracking during periods of inactivity.